 If you have a toddler, pick a toy to be his or her moving buddy – one they can share the excitement of the move with.

 Maybe get your child to draw your new home so that they can visualise themselves and their moving buddy there before they arrive.

 If they’re older, get them to start to thinking about what they’d like to have in their new room and how they might like to decorate it.

 Finding out what the area has to offer children

 You’ve probably done lots of research about your kids’ new school, but have you looked into the fun new stuff for them to do when school’s out?

 From playgrounds and parks to sport and activity groups, making fun lists of all the new things to explore in an area can give children something to look forward to.

 There’s bound to be a lot of commotion so it’s a good idea for your children to stay with a friend or relation the night before or on day itself, if possible – unless, of course, they’re old enough to help out.

 If there’s nobody to look after them, make sure you have their boxes clearly marked and moved to the house first, along with any essentials for really little ones such as highchairs, playpens and travel cots.

 This will mean they can play with their toys and keep busy while you’re getting organised.
-And you’ll be able to look after them properly without scrabbling around for kit and caboodle.

 On the first night